soundpress/RulesOfNYC/docs/c13/index.rst

 (d) Cooling tower operation.

-   (1) Control measures, corrective actions, documentation, including a written checklist for routine monitoring, and reporting that comply with sections 8-04 through 8-08 of this Chapter and any routine maintenance activities recommended by the manufacturer's instructions, including performance measures, which may sufficiently demonstrate adequate implementation of the operation requirements described in the maintenance program and plan.
+   (1) Control measures, corrective actions, documentation, including a written checklist for routine monitoring, and reporting that comply with 24 RCNY §§ 8-04 through 8-08 and any routine maintenance activities recommended by the manufacturer's instructions, including performance measures, which may sufficiently demonstrate adequate implementation of the operation requirements described in the maintenance program and plan.
 Where there is a conflict between the requirements of this Chapter, Part 4 of the State Sanitary Code, section 17-194.1 of the Administrative Code, and the manufacturer's instructions, the maintenance program and plan must reflect the most stringent requirement.

    (2) Specific, detailed seasonal and temporary shutdown and start-up procedures.